Who benefits from China-Africa relations? | DW | 30.11.2021

 Africans could still "really benefit" from Sino-African relations, "but it is in no way automatic," warned researcher Asche.
 To increase leverage in negotiations with China, Africans have to reinforce regional integration, he explained.

-While he acknowledged that some efforts had been made in this sense, including a start on a continental free trade area, "They are all free trade areas in the making and customs unions in the making.
+While he acknowledged that some efforts had been made in this respect, including starting work on a continental free trade area, "they are all free trade areas in the making and customs unions in the making.
 As long as that remains like that, reaping the benefits from a revamped cooperation with China will remain limited," Asche said.

 Edited by: Chrispin Mwakideu